josephdadams/CroniclePlugins/README.md

 Requires the following parameters:

 - `ip`: Text Field: IP address of the device
-- `output`: Text Field: Output Number
+- `output`: Text Field: Output Number; also accepts `All` to assign the Input to all Outputs
 - `input`: Text Field: Input Number

 ## kxwell.py